 ’ comprised a major new site-specific work.
 Morey's first performance with no human actors, which continued his long-standing exploration of power structures and control of the body.
 The location was undisclosed until 113 pre-registered audience members were driven by coaches to the former prison La Model

 , together with voice recordings, strobe lighting and an architecture scanning laser

 dramatised the foreboding 1904 Panopticon

-’ is an adaptation of the first two chapters of the Barcelona presentations for Casal Solleric
+In January 2020, an adaptation of the first two chapters of the Barcelona presentations was presented at Casal Solleric

-, and is the first retrospective of Morey in his native Mallorca.
-Twelve stately rooms of Casal Solleric’s 18th-century piano nobile and its columned patio hosted a selection of six projects produced between 2007 and 2017, and a continuous programme of eight audio works.
+.
+Twelve stately rooms of Casal Solleric’s 18th-century piano nobile and its columned patio hosted ‘COLLAPSE: Bachelor Machine’, the first retrospective of the artist in his native Mallorca, with a selection of six projects produced between 2007 and 2017, and a continuous programme of eight audio works.